Skip Office Navigation

 Under what authority does OCR conduct the CRDC?

-How can I submit a CRDC data quality concern with OCR?
+How can I submit a CRDC data quality concern to OCR?

-The CRDC data can be accessed at https://ocrdata.ed.gov.
-If anyone has concerns about the accuracy of the data reported, then please contact us by emailing ocrdata@ed.gov.
+The CRDC data can be accessed at https://civilrightsdata.ed.gov.
+If anyone has concerns about the accuracy of the data reported, then please contact OCR by emailing ocrdata@ed.gov.
 Please include “CRDC Data Quality Concern” in the subject heading.

 How can I find out more about the CRDC and OCR?

-For more information about the CRDC and OCR, please visit: http://www.ed.gov/ocr/data.html.
+For more information about the CRDC and OCR, please visit: http://crdc.ed.gov and https://civilrightsdata.ed.gov.

 Frequently Asked Questions About Civil Rights Data Collection - 2021-22 CRDC